therror/therror/README.md

 // Subscribe to error creations and log them Therror.on('create', console.error);

+class FatalError extends Therror.Notificator() {}

-let nested = new Therror('This is immediately logged');
+let fatal = new FatalError('This is immediately logged');
 // [Error: This is immediately logged]
-// console.log(nested) Not miss anymore a trace cause you forgot to log it
+// console.log(fatal) Not miss anymore a trace cause you forgot to log it
 ```

 **Internationalization**